 2. Remove Seeds

-Fresh tomatoes can contain up to 95% water, meaning they are healthy and hydrating, but also a mess.
+Fresh tomatoes can contain up to 95% water, meaning they are healthy and hydrating, but also messy.
 For removing seeds, I recommend using a large cutting board, or even working outdoors with some newspaper for easy cleanup.

 How To Remove Tomato Seeds (Steps)